 Step-by-Step Instructions

-1. Place the cranberries into the bowl of a food processor and chop.
+Step 1.
+Place the cranberries into the bowl of a food processor and chop.
 This will help distribute the flavor and moisture evenly throughout the bread.

-2. Grate the peel of 1 orange with a fine microplane.
+Step 2.
+Grate the peel of 1 orange with a fine microplane.
 Add to a medium bowl with the rest of the ingredients.

-3. Stir gently just to combine.
+Step 3.
+Stir the batter gently with a spatula just to combine.

 loaf of cranberry orange bread on wire rack